-In addition, the Executive Employment Agreement provided for the grant to Mr. Gosebruch of an option to purchase 16,000,000 shares of our common stock for \$0.81 per share.
-Mr. Gosebruch's option vests as to 25% of the shares underlying the option on July 3, 2024 and as to 1/48th of the original number of shares underlying the option each month thereafter, subject to continued service to us through the vesting date.
-The Executive Employment Agreement also provided for the grant to Mr. Gosebruch of a stock purchase right covering 1,000,000 fully vested shares of our common stock for \$0.81 per share and a restricted stock award covering 3 shares of our common stock for every share Mr. Gosebruch purchased pursuant to the stock purchase right.
-In July 2023, Mr. Gosebruch exercised his stock purchase right in full and, in accordance with the Executive Employment Agreement, the restricted stock award was granted covering 3,000,000 shares of our common stock, all of which were subject to a risk of forfeiture upon certain terminations of Mr. Gosebruch's employment.
-The risk of forfeiture lapses as to 25% of the shares underlying the restricted stock award on July 3, 2024 and as to 1/48th of the original number of shares underlying the restricted stock award each month thereafter, subject to us.
+In addition, the Executive Employment Agreement provided for the grant to Mr. Gosebruch of an option to purchase 2,039,177 shares of our common stock for \$6.36 per share, which our board of directors determined was equal to the fair market value of a share on the date of grant.
+Mr. Gosebruch's option vests as to 25% of the shares underlying the option on July 3, 2024 and as to 1/48th of the original number of shares underlying the option each month thereafter, subject to continued service to us through the applicable vesting date.
+The Executive Employment Agreement also provided for the grant to Mr. Gosebruch of a stock purchase right covering 127,448 fully vested shares of our common stock for \$6.36 per share, which our board of directors determined was equal to the fair market value of a share on the date of grant and a restricted stock award covering 382,345 shares of our common stock if Mr. Gosebruch exercised the stock purchase right in full.
+In July 2023, Mr. Gosebruch exercised his stock purchase right in full and, in accordance with the Executive Employment Agreement, the restricted stock award was granted covering 382,345 shares of our common stock, all of which were subject to a risk of forfeiture upon certain terminations of Mr. Gosebruch's employment.
+The risk of forfeiture lapses as to 25% of the shares underlying the restricted stock award on July 3, 2024 and as to 1/48th of the original number of shares underlying the restricted stock award each month thereafter, subject to continued service to us through the applicable vesting date.

 Under the Executive Employment Agreement, Mr. Gosebruch is eligible to receive severance in the event the his employment with us is terminated by us without cause or by him for good reason.
-In the event the qualifying termination occurs more than 3 months prior to or more than 12 months after a change in control, as defined in the Executive Employment Agreement, Mr. Gosebruch is entitled to receive 12 months continued base salary, his target bonus opportunity, up to 12 months of continued health-care coverage or COBRA reimbursements and solely in the event of a termination by us without cause, extended exercisability of any portion of stock options that is vested and outstanding as of the date of termination through the earliest of the (i) the 10 year anniversary of the stock option grant, (ii) the nine-month anniversary of this offering, or (iii) immediately prior to a change in control.
+In the event the qualifying termination occurs more than 3 months prior to or more than 12 months after a change in control, as defined in the Executive Employment Agreement, Mr. Gosebruch is entitled to receive 12 months continued base salary, his target bonus opportunity, up to 12 months of continued health-care coverage or COBRA reimbursements and solely in the event of a termination by us without cause, extended exercisability of any portion of the initial stock option granted to Mr. Gosebruch that is vested and outstanding as of the date of termination through the earliest of the (i) the 10 year anniversary of the stock option grant, (ii) the nine-month anniversary of this offering, or (iii) immediately prior to a change in control.
 In the event the qualifying termination occurs within the period beginning 3 months prior to and ending 12 months after a change in control, Mr. Gosebruch is entitled to 24 months of base salary, two times his target annual bonus opportunity, continued healthcare coverage or COBRA reimbursements for up to 24 months and full vesting acceleration of all equity awards.
 Mr. Gosebruch must provide a general release of claims in order to receive severance benefits.